 The enrollment process is similar as each requires an application and an in-person interview.
 The Global Entry application is available online.
 The fee for Global Entry is $100 but can be reimbursed by several credit cards, similar to TSA PreCheck.

 NEXUS is a joint program between the U.S. and Canada designed to allow more efficient travel between the 2 countries, and it provides access to both Global Entry and TSA PreCheck.

 In addition, NEXUS provides expedited entry into Canada.
 Global Entry and TSA PreCheck members do not get this benefit.

 The cost is only $50, which is a fantastic deal, but you’ll have to visit one of the enrollment centers located in select cities in the northern U.S.

-To receive an expedited entry into Mexico, you’re required to have a SENTRI membership, so, again, neither Global Entry nor TSA PreCheck on their own will be enough.
-Enrollment centers are located in Arizona, California, and Texas.
+To receive expedited entry into Mexico, you’re required to have a SENTRI membership, so, again, neither Global Entry nor TSA PreCheck on their own will be enough.
+Enrollment centers are located in Arizona, California, New Mexico, and Texas.

 If you’re going to travel often, you definitely want to sign up for the TSA PreCheck program to make the security screening process a little less painful!

 With so many credit cards that will reimburse you for not only TSA PreCheck but Global Entry as well, you might as well sign up for Global Entry, if possible.
 You get the same access to TSA PreCheck, and it will make your return to the U.S. much easier.